solodev/pure-js-slider/README.md

 # pure-js-slider
-Sliders are a great way to displays the "best of" your website's content to users.
+Sliders are a great way to display the "best of" your website's content to users.
 Most sliders, however, rely on third party jQuery plugins to function.
 In this tutorial, [Solodev](https://www.solodev.com/) will teach you how to build an animated slider with pure JavaScript.

 ## Tutorial